 Mini-lifts usually do not correct overly slack skin and large amounts of wrinkles.
 “If there’s a lot of excess skin, an extended incision may be needed, which can mirror an extensive facelift,” says Asheville, NC, facial plastic surgeon David Harley, MD.
 If you have laxity, don’t expect much change in the cheeks, neck or jowls.
 With smaller incisions, less work can be done under the skin—in older patients this can show up as under-correcting the problem.

 Remember, no matter what type of facial rejuvenation procedure is being performed on you, it should be done only in accredited or licensed surgical facilities, with appropriate monitoring by approved anesthesia providers.
 Safety and sterility should always be the main considerations.
-Find a board-certified doctor here.
+Click here to find a board-certified facial plastic surgeon.